Cayden Primeau: Professional

 Beginning the 2024–25 season in the Canadiens' backup role, Primeau would struggle immensely, resulting in being placed on waivers by Montreal following the annual holiday roster freeze.
 After going unclaimed, he rejoined Laval in late December.
 On January 3, 2025, Primeau posted 27 saves in a 2–1 overtime win versus the Abbotsford Canucks, his first AHL game in almost two years.
 With a record of 8-0-0, along with an 1.73 GAA and a .932 save percentage, he was recognized as the league's Goaltender of the Month for January 2025.
 Primeau finished the regular season with a 21-2-2 record, subsequently described by the league itself as "the best single-season record in AHL history."
 He was a co-recipient of the Harry "Hap" Holmes Memorial Award, the Rocket having allowed the fewest goals of any team in the league (tied with the Syracuse Crunch), helping the team to claim the Macgregor Kilpatrick Trophy as AHL regular season champions.
 Prior to the commencement of Laval's Calder Cup campaign, Primeau was recalled by the Canadiens to once again serve as backup goaltender following an injury to Montembeault during Game 3 of their first round playoff series against the Washington Capitals.
 Days later, he returned to the Rocket midway through the team's divisional semifinals series against the Cleveland Monsters.
 He recorded his first AHL playoff shutout on May 25, leading the Rocket to victory over the Rochester Americans in the divisional finals.

 Entering the offseason as a restricted free agent, Primeau was extended a qualifying offer by the Canadiens on June 30, 2025.
 That same day, he was traded to the Carolina Hurricanes in exchange for a 7th-round pick in the 2026 NHL entry draft.
 On July 1, Primeau agreed to a one-year, $775,000 contract with the Hurricanes for the 2025–26 season.
 However, before playing a game for Carolina, Primeau was claimed off waivers by the Toronto Maple Leafs on October 6 after goaltender Joseph Woll stepped away from the team for a personal matter.
-He would appear in 3 contests for the Leafs, and although recorded 2 wins, performed relatively poorly.
-He was placed on waivers by Toronto on November 7 for the purpose of being sent to the AHL, and was subsequently claimed by Carolina the next day.
-The Hurricanes were the only team to make a claim on Primeau, allowing him to be sent down to the AHL without need to clear waivers again.
+After appearing in three contests for the Leafs, recording two wins over that span, he was subsequently placed on waivers by Toronto on November 7 for the purpose of being sent to the AHL before being claimed by Carolina the next day.
+Due to underlying provisions in the NHL Collective Bargaining Agreement, the Hurricanes were permitted to send Primeau directly to their AHL affiliate Chicago Wolves without the need to clear waivers again.